US STOCKS-S&P, Nasdaq boosted by Facebook results; eyes on trade talks

 By Sruthi Shankar

-Jan 31 (Reuters) - The S&P 500 and the Nasdaq extended a rally on Thursday, as strong earnings from Facebook Inc added to optimism after the Federal Reserve’s dovish remarks, with investors awaiting the outcome of the U.S.-China trade talks.
+Jan 31 (Reuters) - The S&P 500 and the Nasdaq got a boost from Facebook Inc’s stellar earnings on Thursday, while the Dow was weighed down by a bunch of disappointing quarterly results as investors awaited the outcome of the U.S.-China trade talks.

+Wall Street surged on Thursday after the U.S. central bank said it would be patient in raising rates further this year, reassuring investors concerned about tighter financial conditions crimping economic growth.

+The Fed’s dovish tone, along with heartening results from tech companies including Apple Inc and Facebook set the main U.S. indexes on track for their best month in about three years.

-Facebook jumped 12.2 percent after its quarterly profit topped analysts’ estimates, showing that advertisers were still flocking to spend money on the service even after a series of high profile embarrassments.
+Facebook jumped 13 percent after its quarterly profit topped analysts’ estimates, showing that digital advertisers were still flocking to spend money on the service even after a series of high profile embarrassments.

+The communications services sector gained 3.45 percent, while other FAANG members — Amazon.com Inc, Apple, Netflix Inc and Alphabet Inc — gained between 0.6 percent and 1.8 percent.

-General Electric Co soared 14.7 percent after the industrial conglomerate beat estimates for quarterly sales and cash flow and said it expects industrial revenue to rise by low to mid single-digit percent in 2019.
+General Electric Co soared 17 percent after the industrial conglomerate beat estimates for sales and cash flow in the fourth quarter.

-U.S. equities surged on Thursday after the Fed said it would be patient in raising interest rates further this year, easing investor concerns about tighter financial conditions crimping economic growth.

-“The markets are still continuing to digest the Fed news from yesterday, but are more particularly looking at earnings because it is the heaviest week,” said Tom Martin, senior portfolio manager at GlobAlt Investments in Atlanta.

-The United States and China opened a pivotal round of talks on Wednesday aimed at bridging deep differences over China’s intellectual property and technology transfer practices and easing a months-long tariff war.
+“Right now we have positive earnings, positive economy and a positive Fed, but the only missing piece of the puzzle is trade,” said Andre Bakhos, managing director at New Vines Capital LLC in Bernardsville, New Jersey.

+“It seems as if most of the fears have been taken away except for trade, which is holding back markets.
+It’s still a wait-and-see approach.”

-U.S. President Donald Trump expressed optimism about high-level trade talks, but said no final deal would be made until he meets with Chinese President Xi Jinping in the near future.
+U.S. President Donald Trump expressed optimism about high-level trade talks with Chinese officials in Washington but said no final deal would be made until he meets with Chinese President Xi Jinping in the near future.

-“There are these mixed messages which are perfectly consistent with the administration’s strategy to get a more meaningful deal.
-So investors are at that place where they are hopeful for a long-term meaningful deal which will require some difficulties in the mean time,” said Martin.

-The S&P communications services sector gained 3.74 percent, leading gains among the 11 major S&P sectors.

-Charter Communications Inc jumped 15.7 percent after topping quarterly revenue estimates, as the cable operator attracted more customers for its internet services.
+The two countries opened a pivotal round of talks on Wednesday aimed at bridging deep differences over China’s intellectual property and technology transfer practices and easing a months-long tariff war.

+Fourth-quarter earnings reports have largely exceeded market expectations so far, helping U.S. stocks recover from a December selloff that was fueled by concerns about trade disputes, rising interest rates and fears of diminishing corporate profits.

-The Dow was dragged down by losses in DowDuPont Inc , which fell 8.0 percent after the chemical maker’s revenue fell short of expectations.
-The S&P materials sector dropped 1.5 percent.
+DowDuPont Inc fell 7.7 percent, leading decliners on the blue-chip Dow, after the chemical maker’s revenue fell short of expectations.
+The S&P materials sector dropped 2.12 percent.

-Advancing issues outnumbered decliners for a 2.75-to-1 ratio on the NYSE and a 1.90-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners for a 2.08-to-1 ratio on the NYSE and a 1.75-to-1 ratio on the Nasdaq.

-The S&P index recorded 18 new 52-week highs and no new lows, while the Nasdaq recorded 33 new highs and 17 new lows.
+The S&P index recorded nine new 52-week highs and no new lows, while the Nasdaq recorded 26 new highs and 12 new lows.
 (Reporting by Sruthi Shankar and Shreyashi Sanyal in Bengaluru; Editing by Shounak Dasgupta)